therealsphinx/support.balsamiq.com/content/sales/desktoptogdrive.md

 We see Mockups 3 for Desktop as the preferred tool for power-users or for extended or offline usage, while Balsamiq for Google Drive is optimized for sharing and collaborating or working away from your own computer.

-Another thing to consider is that Balsamiq for Google Drives's entry price of just $5/month, with subscriptions that can be stopped and restarted at any time, makes it accessible to a lot more people who wouldn't normally be able to afford Mockups.
+Another thing to consider is that Balsamiq for Google Drives's entry price of just $5/month, with subscriptions that can be stopped and restarted at any time, makes it accessible to a lot more people who wouldn't normally be able to afford Balsamiq.

 * * *

 ## Use Balsamiq for Google Drive for Free as a Viewer

-We structured our Balsamiq for Google Drive licensing so that after the 30-day trial is over, you (or your clients) will still be able to open any and view Mockups files stored in Google Drive.
-However, you will not be able to edit or create new mockups unless you sign up for a [paid plan](/sales/gdrivesubscription/#signing-up-for-a-subscription).
+We structured our Balsamiq for Google Drive licensing so that after the 30-day trial is over, you (or your clients) will still be able to open any and view Balsamiq files stored in Google Drive.
+However, you will not be able to edit or create new wireframes unless you sign up for a [paid plan](/sales/gdrivesubscription/#signing-up-for-a-subscription).

 * * *